-Understanding basic financial terms is key to living a healthy financial life.
+Our credit counseling belief is that understanding basic financial terms is key to healthy finances.
 With so many different terms to master, it can be difficult to navigate the best path.
 Financial jargon can sometimes become overwhelming or misleading.

 Basic Financial Terms Explained:

 Budget – Shows exactly how much money you have and what it is spent on.
 It allows a person to find ways in which they can save money and plan for the future.

 Credit Report – Outlines details of a person’s financial history.

 Credit Score – A number that represents your creditworthiness.
 Your credit report provides the information for the credit bureaus to generate this number.
 Credit scores reveal a person’s level of risk when it comes to loan repayment.